GuyAwesomeOrg/nemo-cucumberjs/README.md

 ```
 # setup
 Make sure the SELENIUM_JAR is setup correctly.
 Download selenium stand alone server from [here][4].
-As of this edit 2.42.2 version did not work for firefox, so I would suggest 2.42.1 unless anything higher than 2.42.2 is
-available.

 Create a symbolic lunk